jasonhongxyz/website/now.markdown

 ---

 # What I'm Doing Now
-This page is for what I'm up to now.

 ## Currently...
 🔭 ~ I'm working on a Neovim plugin -- blogpost coming soon.